Blue stain fungi

 Blue stain fungi (also known as sap stain fungi) is a vague term including various fungi that cause dark staining in sapwood.
 The staining is most often blue, but could also be grey or black.
 Because the grouping is based solely on symptomatics, it is not a monophyletic grouping.

 Included species

-Depending on the author, the group can include between 100–250 species of ascomycetes and so-called deuteromycetes.
+Depending on the author, the group can include between 100 and 250 species of ascomycetes and so-called deuteromycetes.
 They are usually divided into three different groups: